Lawrence Grassi Middle School

 Client Canadian Rockies School Division | Location Canmore, AB | Size 4,980 m2 | Completion 2008

 The new École Lawrence Grassi Middle School in Canmore is a replacement of the historic Lawrence Grassi School.
 The school demonstrates how a rational and cost-effective design utilizing regional materials, notably wood and stone, can create a durable and functional school building.
 The new facility integrates historical components of the original school such as significant doors and frames.

-One of the significant issues encountered during design was concern by the community about the new school’s proximity to adjacent houses.
-The geometry of the site and location of the existing school resulted in the new building being close to several houses where it could block mountain views.
-A detailed sightline analysis was undertaken.
+A significant issue encountered during design was concern in community regarding the new school’s proximity to adjacent houses; the geometry of the site and location of the existing school resulted in the new building being close to several houses where it could block mountain views.
+A detailed sight-line analysis was undertaken.
 The result places taller elements, such as the gymnasium, further away from the adjacent residences.
 The classroom wing was also sloped downwards to further minimize its visual impact.

 2010 - ecoENERGY Validation of New Building Designs